ecmwf/earthkit-data/docs/index.rst

 .. warning::

-    The **earthkit-data** project is **BETA** and will be **Experimental** for the foreseeable future.
+    This project is **BETA** and will be **Experimental** for the foreseeable future.
 Interfaces and functionality are likely to change, and the project itself may be scrapped. **DO NOT** use this software in any project/software that is operational.

 **earthkit-data** is a format-agnostic Python interface for geospatial data with a focus on meteorology and climate science.

-**earthkit-data** makes it simple to read, inspect and slice data from a wide range of geospatial input types (GRIB, netCDF and more) and transform them into familiar scientific Python objects (including numpy arrays, pandas dataframes, xarray datasets).
+It makes it simple to read, inspect and slice data from a wide range of geospatial input types (GRIB, netCDF and more) and transform them into familiar scientific Python objects (including numpy arrays, pandas dataframes, xarray datasets).

 .. code-block:: python